LearnML-Me/HLDR/README.md

 Running dictation-kit (Japanese Julius) get the STT Japanese transcript.
 * Download the Julius Japanese repository from GitHub with the reference link at botton of this page.
 * Enter the /github/dictation-kit$ directory and ensure that the audio file to be processed is in the directory.
+* Create a file called audio.list and include the relative path to the SimilarPronunciation-Short.wav file.
-* Input ```./bin/linux/julius -C main.jconf -C an-dnn.jconf -dnnconf julius.dnnconf -input rawfile -filelist audio.list```  (Here
+* Input ```./bin/linux/julius -C main.jconf -C an-dnn.jconf -dnnconf julius.dnnconf -input rawfile -filelist audio.list``` as a shell script and save it as ja.sh; be careful of the relative path to each software component, and adjust the path accordingly if you use a different path than mine.
-* The command line should then output the Japanese transcript.
-The output includes 1st pass and 2nd pass which , but we used the 1st pass because it had sufficient accuracy.
+* The output includes 1st pass and 2nd pass which , but we used the 1st pass because it had sufficient accuracy.
 * ```(venvp39) $ ./ja.sh```
 * ```(venvp39) $ cat ./ja.txt```
 * You can see the Japanese transcript